muenchhausen/docker-squidguard/README.md

 this Dockerfile is an [squidGuard](http://www.squidguard.org/) addition to [sameersbn/docker-squid](https://github.com/sameersbn/docker-squid).
 I find squidGuard very useful to limit access to certain internet pages and to reduce the risk for downloading dangerous software.
 A central filtering solution is preferred especially if you have a family with children and different devices.

+This image includes also automatic proxy discovery based on WPAT and DHCP in a very early vesion.
+Here a Webserver is required that serves wpat.dat.

 # Installation

 Pull the image from the docker registry e.g.